Quick Comparison

 Research and Information Access: Gemini’s Territory

 Gemini 3.1 Pro holds a structural advantage in research that pure model quality can’t overcome.
 Its native integration with Google Search means it retrieves up-to-the-minute information without the retrieval-augmented generation layer that competitors require.
-Google’s expansion of AI Mode — which can now pull context from your Gmail and Photos — makes Gemini the most powerful research assistant for users deeply embedded in the Google ecosystem.
+Google’s expansion of AI Mode — which can now pull context from your Gmail and Photos — makes Gemini the most capable research assistant for users deeply embedded in the Google ecosystem.

 ChatGPT’s web browsing is solid and improving, and Claude also offers web search capability.
-But for market analysis, competitive intelligence, news monitoring, or fact-checking — any scenario where recency matters — Gemini’s integration is more seamless and consistently returns more current results.
+But for market analysis, competitive intelligence, news monitoring, or fact-checking — any scenario where recency matters — Gemini’s integration is more working and consistently returns more current results.

 Winner for Research: Gemini 3.1 Pro